-Whether you're new to real estate and want to learn the basics, or you're an experienced professional seeking advice or training in advanced complex issues, there's something here for everyone - including real estate consumers (buyers, sellers and tenants).
+Whether you're new to real estate and just want to learn how to sell your own home to save thousands in real estate commissions, or you're an experienced professional seeking advice or training in advanced or complex issues, there's something here for everyone.

 I started my real estate career as a full-time real estate agent in July 1971.

 Since then, I've listed, sold, leased and appraised literally thousands of properties.
 I've also designed, built, bought, managed, renovated, flipped, auctioned, provided expert testimony, written books, and provided professional education.